-Police officer laughs about woman killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman killed by patrol car in shocking video

-Police officer laughs about woman struck and killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman struck and killed by patrol car in shocking bodycam video

 Jaahnavi Kandula, 23, was killed in January on a crosswalk after she was struck by a patrol car